EntangledSolutions-tech/Tajeer-plus/VEHICLE_STATUS_CONTRACT_INTEGRATION.md

 ### Migration File: `20251012000000_add_in_contract_vehicle_status.sql`

-This migration adds the "In Contract" vehicle status and other intermediate statuses to ensure code 11 is assigned correctly.
+This migration adds the "In Contract" vehicle status and other intermediate statuses.

 **Statuses Added:**
-- Code 6: "Sold" - Vehicle has been sold
+- "Sold" - Vehicle has been sold
-- Code 7: "Under Inspection" - Vehicle is undergoing inspection
+- "Under Inspection" - Vehicle is undergoing inspection
-- Code 8: "Awaiting Registration" - Vehicle is awaiting registration
+- "Awaiting Registration" - Vehicle is awaiting registration
-- Code 9: "In Transit" - Vehicle is being transported
+- "In Transit" - Vehicle is being transported
-- Code 10: "Insurance Pending" - Vehicle insurance is pending
+- "Insurance Pending" - Vehicle insurance is pending
-- Code 11: "In Contract" - Vehicle is currently in a rental contract
+- "In Contract" - Vehicle is currently in a rental contract

+**Note:** The actual code assigned to each status depends on existing statuses in your database.
+The system uses status names (not codes) for reliability.

 ### Applying the Migration